I'm not a developer.

 Some of the most useful work was just finding stuff that was broken and nobody noticed.
 A 41GB backup that never actually ran.
 An AWS Glacier bill from 2.1TB of forgotten archives.
 Forum emails silently failing for 31 days.
 An internal wiki exposed to the public via REST API.

-AI Analyzing AI Conversations
+Read the post →AI Analyzing AI Conversations

 I gave Claude 1,023 of my old AI conversations plus a formal psych evaluation.
 It produced a 271-line personality profile that any future AI session can read to understand how I work, how I think, and how my ADHD shows up.